krahets/hello-algo/en/docs/chapter_searching/binary_search.md

 - Binary search can only be applied to sorted data.
 Unsorted data must be sorted before applying binary search, which may not be worthwhile as sorting algorithm typically has a time complexity of $O(n \log n)$.
 Such cost is even higher than linear search, not to mention binary search itself.
 For scenarios with frequent insertion, the cost of remaining the array in order is pretty high as the time complexity of inserting new elements into specific positions is $O(n)$.
 - Binary search may use array only.
 Binary search requires non-continuous (jumping) element access, which is inefficient in linked list.
 As a result, linked list or data structures based on linked list may not be suitable for this algorithm.
-- Linear search performs better in small dataset.
+- Linear search performs better on small dataset.
 In linear search, only 1 decision operation is required for each iteration; whereas in binary search, it involves 1 addition, 1 division, 1 to 3 decision operations, 1 addition (subtraction), totaling 4 to 6 operations.
 Therefore, if data size $n$ is small, linear search is faster than binary search.